This post may contain eBay affiliate links. Please read our disclosure policy.

 Heritage Auctions currently has this card up for sale, estimated to go for around $400,000 when the bidding concludes on August 22.
 As of this writing, the SGC as VG 3 graded card has a current bid of $280,000.
 In some ways, this is a Joe Jackson “rookie card,” as it depicts him during his final stint in the minor leagues with the New Orleans Pelicans.

-This card depicts Jackson in an earlier stage of his career, while he was still shuttling back and forth between the majors and the minors.
+This card depicts Jackson in an earlier career stage, while he was still shuttling back and forth between the majors and the minors.
 In this specific image, he looks more like a Brooklyn or Portland hipster than he does the man who would eventually hold the third-highest batting average in MLB history.

 Still, it’s an extremely striking image, which dominates a card with a red-bordered design that was indicative of the issues being produced at the time.